Invariant Representation Guided Multimodal Sentiment Decoding with Sequential Variation Regularization: PROPOSED MODEL

+\textbf{Fusion Procedure.} Sentiments in video, audio, and text often exhibit transient, intense variations, such as sudden changes in tone or abrupt facial expressions.
+These rapid fluctuations usually reflect noise rather than the underlying long-term emotional trend.
+Directly fusing raw modality-specific features may cause the model to be biased by these transient anomalies, leading to unstable predictions.

-\textbf{Fusion Procedure.} Semantic-guided fusion module has two parallel inter-modality attention streams with respective gate-controlled mechanisms.
+To address this issue, we use modality-invariant representations to guide the interactions, which aim to capture the common and stable representations shared across different modalities different from the previous work \cite{if}.
+Specially, invariant representation guided fusion module has two parallel inter-modality attention streams with respective gate-controlled mechanisms.
 To enhance modality alignment, both streams are driven by the text modality to provide consistent context.

-After positional encoding, the modality-specific features $S_i$ ($i \in \{a, v\}$) and $S_t$ are processed through the cross-attention stream to produce the interacted features $F_{ti}$ ($i \in \{a, v\}$):

-Meanwhile, the gated mechanism takes modality-invariant features $I_i$ ($i \in \{a, v\}$) and $I_t$ as inputs, producing strong correlations between modality-invariant features at each time step to control the interactions of modality-specific features.
+After positional encoding, the modality-specific features $S_i$ ($i \in \{a, v\}$) and $S_t$ are processed through the cross-attention stream to produce the interacted features $F_{ti}$ ($i \in \{a, v\}$): Meanwhile, the gated mechanism takes modality-invariant features $I_i$ ($i \in \{a, v\}$) and $I_t$ as inputs, producing strong correlations between modality-invariant features at each time step to control the interactions of modality-specific features.

-Different from the previous work \cite{if}, we use modality-invariant representations to guide the interactions, rather than fused modality-specific representations themselves.
-During modality representation learning, modality-specific features may develop more distinct representations, which can make it challenging to accurately assess the similarity between modalities during fusion.

-Since the modality-invariant features capture the common information across different modalities, we believe that using the modality-invariant features provides a more reliable basis for assessing the correlation between different modalities features.
-Our gated mechanism employs the Factorized Bilinear Pooling (FBP) \cite{FBP} to generate the temporal gated signals $S_g$ ($g \in \{a, v\}$), as illustrated in Fig. \ref{model}.
-The formulaic expression can be given as: